kirbysayshi/kirbysayshi.github.com/_posts/2012-09-28-team-drainvalve-gamehackday-photos-become-impactjs-levels.md

 }
 {% endhighlight %}

 This discards any alpha channel, since we assumed we were using photos.
 It also groups pixels based on tilesize. `px` is the "pixel index", which assumes that pixels are indexed from the top left to right, one row at a time.
-[ImageData](https://developer.mozilla.org/en-US/DOM/ImageData) is a single array, with the R, G, B, and A values one after another, hence the need to increment `p` by `4` each step.
-One other note is that `~~()` is a [faster](http://jsperf.com/math-floor-vs-math-round-vs-parseint/5) shorthand for `Math.floor`.
+The raw pixel data, [_idata](https://developer.mozilla.org/en-US/docs/DOM/CanvasPixelArray), is a single array with the R, G, B, and A values one after another.
+Therefore `p` is incremented by `4` each step.
+One other note is that `~~()` is a [faster](http://jsperf.com/math-floor-vs-math-round-vs-parseint/8) shorthand for `Math.floor`.

 Once the pixels were converted to a form of bicolor, the next step was to make the tilemap in a format that [ImpactJS][] expected.